-Milk Chocolate Peppermint Fudge: Milk chocolate and peppermint are classic holiday flavors found in this marshmallow based fudge.
-The whole family will love it.
+This Milk Chocolate Peppermint Fudge is made with classic holiday flavors found in this marshmallow based fudge.

 Our Thanksgiving didn’t exactly go as planned.